You may be surprised to learn that diarrhea in some form is a persistent, common problem for many people with low vitamin B12 levels.

 h.pylori is a bad bacteria.
 It’s what you eat yogurt with its good bacteria to get rid of.

-The real damage from impaired digestion caused by h.pylori comes from certain vitamins, like B12 and K, and the mineral magnesium remaining trapped in food.
-Over time serious deficiencies develop.
+The real damage from impaired digestion caused by h.pylori comes from vitamin B12 and K, and the mineral magnesium, remaining trapped in food.
+All three need adequate stomach acid in order to be released from the foods containing them.
+Over time, without adequate stomach acid, serious deficiencies develop.

-Vitamin B12 deficiency causes a slew of symptoms, to include ones that present very much like M.S.
-I point this out because someone might be tempted to argue that the “real damage” arising from h.pylori attaching to the stomach lining is peptic ulcers leading to stomach cancer.
+Vitamin B12 deficiency causes a slew of symptoms to include ones that present much like M.S.
+Someone might be tempted to believe the only “real damage” from h.pylori attaching to the stomach lining is peptic ulcers leading to stomach cancer.
+But no, nerve damage like that in M.S. is also a likely kind of damage.

 Identification of the underlying cause is important in the diagnosis of vitamin 12 deficiency that is attributed to malabsorption.
 Helicobacter pylori (h.pylori) is one of the most common causes of peptic ulcer disease worldwide and a major cause of chronic superficial gastritis leading to atrophy of gastric glands… causal relationship between h pylori and food cobalamin malabsorption.